Farever Warrior Guide: Rage, Skills, And Best Build

 Warrior can work as a tank style front liner or a physical DPS bruiser, depending on weapon choice, skill setup, and how much the build leans into survival or Rage spending.

 The tank side makes sense because Warrior has control and defense built into the confirmed kit.
-Charge gives a stun, Raging Smash gives knockback, and Ignore Pain gives 40% damage reduction for 12 seconds.
+Charge gives a stun, Raging Smash gives knockback, Surging Force adds a frontal stun, and Ignore Pain gives 60 percent damage reduction for 12 seconds.
 Those tools make Warrior a natural front line class for group play.

 | Warrior Role | Why It Works |